 - April 16, 2017

 Take a moment to think about where you work.
 What has changed in the last 20 or 30 years?
 New equipment has probably affected how you do your job.
+This is especially true in the dental industry, bringing in new technologies to provide advanced dental care.

 Think about your home.
-What new gadgets do you use to prepare meals, do chores, or just entertain yourself? advanced dental care.
+What new gadgets do you use to prepare meals, do chores, or just entertain yourself?

 Those technologies have advanced dental care, too.
 And if you live in or near Shorewood, IL, you can see some examples of this advanced dentistry at our office.